 Given that mortgages are a contract to pay, this results in a consistent distribution of high yield income paid monthly.
-And if participants choose the preferred units, they receive their distributions before management as they are all invested in common units.
+And if one chooses the preferred units, they will receive their distributions before management as they are all invested in common units.
 In effect investors, success is tied to management.
 If investors choose common units they receive their income pari passu with the managements investment.
 Note not all classes of shares receive the same distributions.
-Speak to dealing representative from Harbour Park Capital Partners to gain an understanding of how different classes of units work and receive distributions from the pool of mortgages.
+Speak to a dealing representative from Harbour Park Capital Partners to gain an understanding of how different classes of units work and receive distributions from the pool of mortgages.

 We invest our capital alongside yours.